Topics in String Theory and Quantum Gravity

-with $N_{L}-N_{R}=ML$, $M,L\in{\bf Z}$.
-We see one important property of the spectrum of the bosonic string with one compactified dimension: the mass formula is invariant under the replacement \cite{duality}
+with $N_{L}-N_{R}=M\ell$ and~$M\in\mathbb{Z}$.
+A very important property of the spectrum of this theory is the invariance of the mass formula under the replacement~\cite{duality}

-where we have restored the constants $\alpha^{'}$ and $\hbar$.
-However, the invariance of the mass formula under (\ref{replace}) does not ensure that the whole (interacting) theory is invariant under such transformations.
-We have to check that the amplitudes are also invariant.
+where we have restored the powers of~$\hbar$.
+Interesting as it is, the symmetry of the mass formula does not guarantee that the whole interacting theory remains invariant under~(\ref{replace}).
+It should be checked that this property is also shared by string amplitudes.